jankampherbeek/EnigmaSuite/Enigma/docs/md/User-Manual/General.md

 The settings define the location of files that Enigma uses.
 The configuration gives you the opportunity to define how Enigma behaves astrologically: which house system, which planets, aspects, and much more.

 #### Checking for new releases
 Enigma automatically checks for new releases.
-If a new release is available, it shows a message in the start window.
+If a new release is available, it shows a message in the start window, as shown in the picture above.